Opening November 15, 2022

 The team of expert curators for The Museum of Broadway is headed by Ben West (Resident Historian and Timeline Walls Curator) and also includes Jennifer Ashley Tepper (Curator, Historical Buildings), John Kenrick (Curator, Game Changer History), Faye Armon-Troncoso (Set Decorator & Props Supervisor, Making of a Broadway Show), Lisa Zinni (Costume & Props Curator), and Michael McDonald (Historical Assets Manager).
 The whole process has been very collaborative with wonderful partners including New York Public Library, Museum of the City of New York, the Library of Congress, Broadway Cares/Equity Fights AIDS, Playbill, The Shubert Organization, Concord Theatricals and the Al Hirschfeld Foundation.

 What are you selling in the gift shop?

 Merchandise will range from Broadway-branded apparel to current show merchandise; original set models and sketches to Hirschfeld prints; upcycled materials from past shows and exclusive merchandise designed by our artists.

-If you have artifacts that you feel like the Museum would be interested in displaying for a special exhibit or within the main exhibits please contact us at firstname.lastname@example.org with a description of the artifacts and photos.
+If you have artifacts that you feel like the Museum would be interested in displaying for a special exhibit or within the main exhibits, please contact us at firstname.lastname@example.org with a description of the artifacts and photos.

-We will be hiring operational staff in early 2022, if you would like to be considered, please contact email@example.com.
+If you would like to be considered, please contact email@example.com.